 The goal of annuity laddering is to maximize your return by dividing your principal among a variety of annuities at different times.
 This allows you to take advantage of changing interest rates without missing opportunities under the current market conditions.

-For example, if you have $400,000 to spend on annuities, buy an annuity for $100,000 in each of four consecutive years.
+For example, if you have $400,000 to spend on annuities, you can buy an annuity for $100,000 in each of four consecutive years.
 Or you can buy several annuities with different surrender periods.
-As each surrender period ends, you can evaluate whether to keep your money in the same annuity or withdraw it and buy a new one with better features.
+As each surrender period ends, you evaluate whether to keep your money in the same annuity or withdraw it and buy a new one with better, more current features.

 You can also buy multiple deferred annuities that start paying out at different times, allowing more growth for the contracts with longer accumulation phases.

 Charitable gift annuities offer donors and charities a win-win situation.
 They allow donors to transfer assets to a charitable organization in return for regular payments for the donor’s lifetime.

 According to the American Council on Gift Annuities, thousands of organizations, from the American Heart Association to the Youth for Christ Foundation, offer charitable annuities as part of their fundraising efforts.

 Lock In Fixed Annuity Rates as High as 6.4%